martijnsark/Project_Data_Visualization/README.md

 ## The proces and goal:

-Our school was acting as the client, our client wanted a game/website/app that would display Data with visuals based on any pre selected subject they had chosen.
+Our school was acting as the client.
+Our client wanted a game, website, or app that would display data with visuals based on any pre-selected subject they had chosen.

-Our team ended up choosing environment as topic it was still a wide subject, so we narrowed it down to annual trees planted world wide vs annual trees cut down world wide.
+Our team ended up choosing the environment as the topic.
+It was still a wide subject, so we narrowed it down to annual trees planted worldwide vs. annual trees cut down worldwide.

 <br><br>

-Our team had come early to the conclusion that Website was the best way to go about it as a interactive website could display our facts as efficiently as possible.
+Our team concluded early on that a website was the best way to go, as an interactive website could display our facts as efficiently as possible.

-This was also being supported by the fact that Baran Günebakan preferred Web development while Martijn van der Willigen was open minded.
+This was also supported by the fact that Baran Günebakan preferred web development, while Martijn van der Willigen was open-minded.

 <br><br>

-The research was done as a team via websites and fact checking for credible sources and collected in a Discord group.

-Our team also communicated via Discord to keep in contact about our project.
+Baran Günebakan created the wireframe to give our team an idea of how the website would look, and we proceeded to build it according to this blueprint.

 <br><br>

-Baran Günebakan made the wireframe to give Our team an idea of how the website would look like and we proceeded to built it by blueprint.
+The research was done as a team through websites and fact-checking credible sources, and the findings were collected in a Discord group.

+Our team also communicated via Discord to stay in contact about our project.

 <br><br><br><br><br><br><br><br>